+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 This forum program can be set up in 15 minutes and it’s built with SEO and security features so you don’t have to worry about sorting that out yourself.

-It also has an AI-powered user engagement feature to help your community grow organically.
+It also has an AI-powered user engagement feature that uses machine learning and natural language processing to help your community grow organically.

 Additionally, this is one of the best forum software because it’s mobile-ready out-of-the-box.
 The mobile experience is even automatically optimized.
 So, your online community will be displayed well across all devices and desktops.

-You can self-host vBulletin for a one-time price of $249, or you can choose to host the forum software on their cloud servers.
-For vBulletin Cloud, pricing starts with Bronze at $179.95 annually ($19.95 monthly) for 25 GB bandwidth, Silver at $359.75 annually ($39.95 monthly) for 75 GB bandwidth, and Gold at $719.95 annually ($74.95 monthly) for 200 GB bandwidth.
+You can self-host vBulletin for a one-time price of $179, or you can choose to host the forum software on their cloud servers.
+For vBulletin Cloud, pricing starts with Bronze at $18.74 monthly for 25 GB bandwidth, Silver at $37.49 monthly for 75 GB bandwidth, and Gold at $74.99 monthly for 200 GB bandwidth.
 If you choose to host with vBulletin, maintenance and forum software upgrades are included and taken care of.

 2. Discourse (Free)